V1EngineeringInc/V1EngineeringInc-Docs/docs/tools/milling-metal.md

 require a decent amount of HP and torque along with cooling fluid.
 You would need a very stiff and heavy machine to do this.

-So how do we adopt this process to a lightweight, relatively flexible, high RPM, low HP, home build machine?
-Each cutting parameter must be adapted to the limitations of the machine.
+So how do we adopt this process to a lightweight, high RPM, low HP, home built machine?
+Each cutting parameter must be tuned for the machine.

-Luckily for most problems there are work arounds.

 ![Milling Metal](../img/milling_metal_1.png)

 ## Speeds (RPM)

-The largest adjustment in moving from a conventional heavy mill to a router-based gantry mill is RPM.
+The first adjustment in moving from a conventional heavy mill to a router-based gantry mill is RPM.

 Let’s assume the worst case in using a DeWalt DW660 or similar with no speed control.
 In essence,